 Adventures are always exciting because there’s always that bit of fear, anticipation and curiosity that make the journey exciting and unpredictable.
 In cinema, the adventure could take a lot of forms.
-It could probably vary in tone with some depicting journeys filled with fun and laughs while others could be an exploration into the outer space seeking questions beyond the comprehensibility of the human intellect.
+It could probably vary in tone with some depicting journeys filled with fun and laughs while others could be an exploration into the outer space seeking questions beyond the comprehensible powers of the human intellect.

 31. First Man (2018)

-The latest movie as far as this list is concerned, ‘First Man’ could be one of the most intensifying movies in the recent times given the dramatic journey it depicts of the mankind’s mission to reach the moon – a feat no one had attempted before.
-Gritty, realistic and outright emotional and pathbreaking, ‘First Man’ has been regarded as one of the best space movies after ‘Gravity’ and has received critical acclaim.
+‘First Man’ is one of the most thrilling movies in the recent times, given the dramatic journey it depicts of mankind’s mission to reach the moon – a feat no one had attempted before.
+Gritty, realistic and outright emotional and pathbreaking, ‘First Man’ has been regarded as one of the best space movies since ‘Gravity’ and has received critical acclaim.
 Featuring Ryan Gosling and Claire Foy in the leading roles, the extraordinary journey of this Apollo 11 astronaut will take you by surprise and would reveal many things unheard of about this daring mission to the moon.
-Damien Chazelle can be easily termed as “unstoppable” after this wonder flick of his.
+Damien Chazelle is truly an amazing talent.

 Read More: Best Gambling Movies of All Time

 30. The Chronicles of Narnia: The Lion, the Witch and the Wardrobe (2005)

 What began as a WWII story turns out to be one of the best childhood adventure movies we’ve experienced so far.
-The movie begins with four kids – Peter, Susan, Edmund and Lucy who are travelling the countryside, away from their mother and from the perils of war.
-Lucy, whilst playing hide-and-seek, discovers a wardrobe which leads them into a mysterious world of Narnia and later, lures her siblings in – to fight the evil White Witch (played by the bewitching Tilda Swinton) and to support the war for righteousness led by a great lion named Aslan (voiced by Liam Neeson).
-The captivating visuals and fight scenes, the in-depth characterization and the breathtaking performances are the stealers of this film.
+The movie begins with four kids—Peter, Susan, Edmund and Lucy—who are travelling the countryside, away from their mother and from the perils of war.
+Lucy, whilst playing hide-and-seek, discovers a wardrobe which leads them into a mysterious world of Narnia and later, lures her siblings in, to fight the evil White Witch (played by Tilda Swinton) and to support the war for righteousness led by a great lion named Aslan (voiced by Liam Neeson).
+The captivating visuals and fight scenes, the in-depth characterization and the breathtaking performances turn this film into a delightful cinematic experience.

 Read More: Best Workout Movies of All Time